ItsTraderbaby/UNI/PRD.md

 ### 🧠 Summary

-UNI is the world’s first CGEI — a radically expressive chat experience that transforms 1-on-1 communication into a generative emotional canvas.
+•UNI• is the world’s first CGEI — a radically expressive chat experience that transforms 1-on-1 comm•UNI•cation into a generative emotional canvas.

 It is:
 - Emotionally innovative